Quick Picks: Six Self-Hosted Knowledge Base Tools

 - Limited collaboration tools for larger teams.

-- No native multi-language features.
+- No native multi-language support yet (planned).

 BetterDocs (WordPress Plugin)